Digital POWRR Institutes Personnel

-Nina Moody is a graduate student at Northern Illinois University, who is pursuing her Masters of Accounting Science (Leadership) degee with a focus in Taxation.
-She holds a B.S. in Accounting with a minor in Sociology also from Northern Illinois University.
+Nina Moody is a graduate student at Northern Illinois University pursuing her Masters of Accounting Science (Leadership) degree with a focus in Taxation.
+She holds a B.S. in Accounting with a minor in Sociology also from NIU.
 She is working on POWRR’s third IMLS grant phase.

 Past Team Members